 First, you need to create a backup of your website, both your web space files and your database.

 Download the files of your website to your computer and save a copy of the files in a separate folder on your computer to keep as a backup.

 Check out one of our guides if you would like some help with this:

 Step 3 - Export your database

-Export your database with phpMyAdmin.
-Save a copy of the exported sql-file in a separate folder on your computer as a backup.
+Export your database with phpMyAdmin and save a copy of the exported sql-file in a separate folder on your computer as a backup.

 If you need some help, check out our guide on how to backup your database.